 About his crimes, he remained unrepentant.
 “He can justify anything he does, and he didn’t think he did anything wrong,” Tim says.
 “He is just full of himself.”
-During his parole, Yahya stayed in Dallas and worked as an IT specialist for a shoe wholesaler.
+During his parole, Yahya lived in Dallas and worked as an IT specialist for a shoe wholesaler.
 In August 2009, 10 months after he’d left prison, a second child arrived, another boy.
-The couple remained reasonably well behaved, though Yahya’s colleagues at the shoe company report that he and Tania occasionally posted politically worrisome items on Facebook.
+The extended Georgelas family took a trip to Hawaii, and the couple came along.
+Tania stayed secluded, says one acquaintance, and Yahya harangued everyone about the virtues of Sharia law.
+But he mostly stayed quiet during that period.
+The family wondered whether he had mellowed, though Yahya’s colleagues at the shoe company report that he and Tania occasionally posted politically worrisome items on Facebook.

 On October 1, 2011, Yahya’s parole expired, and he drove to the Dallas–Fort Worth airport with his wife and two children, a free man.
 He was leaving America—probably for good.
 “Muslims in America,” he wrote around that time, “remember: Hijrah is always an option and sometimes an obligation.”